The OHSU Knight Cancer Center has outstanding depth of experience in treating sarcoma:

-Radiation therapy for soft tissue sarcomas: Beams of energy, such as X-rays, are aimed at cancer cells to kill them.
-It may be the main treatment if surgery is not an option.
-Your care team might recommend one of these treatments:
+In radiation therapy, doctors aim beams of energy, such as X-rays, at cancer cells to kill them.
+It may be the main treatment for sarcoma if surgery is not an option.
+We use advanced technology to pinpoint the tumor and reduce side effects.